tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 </details>
 <details>
-<summary>What is backtesting and how do I use it?</summary><br>
+<summary>What is back testing and how do I use it?</summary><br>

 The term sounds more complicated that it actually is - backtesting is simply the testing of your trading strategy using historical data in a simulated scenario.
 The results indicate how much the gains and losses **_would_** have been if the strategy had been implemented on a dummy portfolio of predetermined share size with a dummy capital amount of a predetermined size.
 Typically `500` is chosen for the portfolio size and `$100,000` is chosen for the available capital.

-For an example of backtest simulation check out the steps below:
+For an example of back test simulation check out the steps below:

 <blockquote>
 <details>